-I lead the accounting support practice at JCRA and am involved in diverse initiatives targeting corporate clients.
-My role includes further developing the support services we provide for clients in various sectors with regards to derivatives and debt valuation and the always complex topic of hedge accounting to meet national and international accounting standards.
+I lead the accounting support practice at JCRA and am involved in diverse initiatives for corporate clients.
+My role includes developing our support services for derivatives and debt valuation and the complex topic of hedge accounting to meet national and international accounting standards.

 T: +44 (0)207 493 3310 LinkedInEmail Paco

 - Private Equity